jutsuper/jutsuper/README.md

 <picture><img src="src/assets/logo/square-green-48.svg" width="12" /></picture>
 icon in the controls bar.

-Settings may have confusing names.
+Options may have confusing names.
 Hover over its name to get a better description.

 Ads are not and won't be skipped,